 When you’re buying a used car, you want to make sure you know what’s happened to the vehicle during the time it spent with previous owners.
 One thing you might not think to check for is whether or not the used car has any water damage from a flood or accident.
-A significant contributor to flood cars are natural events like the recent Hurricanes Harvey and Irma, or heavy rainfalls that cause rivers and lakes to overflow.
+A significant contributor to flood cars are natural events like the recent Hurricanes Dorian and Harvey, or heavy rainfalls that cause rivers and lakes to overflow.
 When this happens, cars are often left sitting in high water for days, which could result in serious damage to the vehicle and its internal components, especially if they haven’t been properly replaced or repaired.

 The good news is that there are several things you can do to make sure you aren’t buying a flood-damaged used car.

 Here are some tips to keep in mind:

 - Smell for odours: It’s hard to get the smell of musty carpets and water-logged seat padding out of a car.
 If you detect an odour, this could be a good indication that stagnant water has sat in the car for a considerable amount of time.
 On the other hand, if the car is heavily scented with a strong air freshener or cleaner, then you should always be cautious as this could be masking something.

 - Investigate the interior: Pull back the carpets to look for lingering mud, dirt and water stains.
 You should also check the trunk for water lines, leftover silt or rust.
 If the carpets and upholstery appear as though they’ve been replaced recently or look too new for an older car model, this could be another red flag.

 - Look for condensation: Check the dashboard for condensation as there could be moisture lingering in the instrument panels.
 Water can fry your vehicle’s accessories so you’ll also want to test all of these – dashboard lights, wipers, signal lights, radio, heater, air conditioner and any other switches or options – to make sure they are all in working order.